ppy/osu-wiki/wiki/Mascots/en.md

 > He is the hot-blooded leader of the cheer squad.
 He has a good soul and helps those around him who are in distress by standing up and fighting for them!

-一本木龍太 (Ryūta Ippongi) was the osu!catch chibi-fruit catcher that had joined the osu! mascots in 2008, but was replaced by [Yuzu](#yuzu) in 2014.
+一本木龍太 (Ryūta Ippongi) was the osu!catch chibi-fruit catcher that had joined in 2008, but was replaced by [Yuzu](#yuzu) in 2014.
 He was created by iNiS Corporation and was once part of the old website.
 He also had an appearance in [Yandere Simulator](https://yanderesimulator.com) as an NPC.

 Ryuuta was also featured in LuigiHann's skin, [Elite Beat osu!
 HD (1.0 Complete!)](https://osu.ppy.sh/forum/t/190357/).